guardian/aws-pen-test-form/README.md

 therein.
 This helps them to apply the permission to the AS groups rather than to specific instances.

-Filling in the form properly is a tedious, especially when you need to exclude instance types that are not allowed to be pen tested.
+Filling in the form properly is tedious, especially when you need to exclude instance types that are not allowed to be pen tested.
 This tool uses the AWS SDK to generate that information for you.